Struzck/FaceJumper/README.md

 # FaceJumper

 Web browser run and jump game based on google's T-Rex.
 Users will be able to upload their face pictures and play with their own face.
-There is also a Leaderboard system for Max score, total deaths and total jumps; its able to check their ten first players without logging in and check the whole leaderboard once the user has been logued in.
+There is also a Leaderboard system for Max score, total deaths and total jumps; its able to check their ten first players without logging in and check the whole leaderboard once the user has been logged in.

 ## Mockups